Jim Eidson

-James Milton Eidson (born May 10, 1954) is a former American football Offensive guard in the National Football League for the Dallas Cowboys.
-He played college football at Mississippi State University.
+James Milton Eidson (born May 10, 1954) is an American former professional football player who was a guard for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs.

-Early years
+Early life

 Eidson attended Morgan County High School (now Hartselle), where he practiced football, golf, shot put and the discus throw.
 In football, he was a two-way player at tackle.

 He accepted a football scholarship from Mississippi State University.
 He was a defensive tackle, but was demoted from starter to the scout team as a sophomore.

 In 1974, he was converted into an offensive tackle when head coach Bob Tyler installed the veer offense.
-He started 22 consecutive games at right tackle, receiving honorable-mention All-SEC honors in 1975.
+He started 23 consecutive games at right tackle, receiving honorable-mention All-SEC honors in 1974 & 1975.
+Jim Eidson was voted “Most Valuable Senior Player” by the Jackson Touchdown Club following his senior season in 1975.
+He was selected for Blue Gray game, East West Shrine Classic, Senior Bowl, American Football Coaches All American game, and the Chicago Tribune College All Star Game.
+Eidson was called “the best offensive lineman I coached in college” by his MSU offensive line coach and Mississippi Sports Hall of Fame and MSU M Club Sports Hall of Fame member Tom Goode.

-In 2009, he was inducted into the Morgan County Hall of Fame.
+In 2009, he was inducted into the Morgan County Sports Hall of Fame, and in 2011 he was inducted into the Hartselle Tiger Football Hall of Fame.